anime-crossing/man-chan/README.md

 <h3 align="center">Man-chan Discord Bot</h3>

-Manchan is a discord bot made by three friends intended to be used by a small group of friends or users in a server.
+Manchan is a discord bot made by four friends intended to be used for small servers -- such as small friend groups or communities.

-This bot is not hosted and cannot be added to a server.
-It is intended to be self-hosted with whatever method by cloning this repo.
+**This bot is not hosted publicly and cannot be added to a server.**

+It is intended to be self-hosted by cloning this repo or using this as a starting framework for your own discord bot.
+Feel free to fork this or borrow ideas.

 ## Features:

 ### **Shared Login**
-If you share accounts between others in the server, Manchan offers a way to list all the shared accounts usernames/password discreetly via command. (*Note: Currently no way to blacklist/whitelist users*).
-A `login.json` file is needed to store the login information, the structure on how is at the bottom of the page.
+If you want to share account logins with others in your server, Manchan offers a way to list all the sharable accounts with the username/password discreetly via command.

+A `login.json` file is needed to store the login information.
+Usage of this fileis at the bottom of this page.

+(*Note: Currently no way to blacklist/whitelist users*).

 `!login` - Starts login sharing.

 ### **Social Credit**
-By providing emoji names representing upvotes/downvotes, users that react with corresponding emoji to a message will influence the sender's social score.
+By providing emoji names representing upvotes/downvotes, users that react with the corresponding emoji to a message which will influence the sender's social score.
 Leaderboard included.

 `!score` - Displays self score.